Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Examples

-We are now ready to attack our final goal, the gauged theory.
-First we count the number of topological charges.
-The vacuum $1$ and the $G$-invariant topological charge $Y$ each split into two.
-The two $\mathbb{Z}_2$ defects $\sigma_\pm$ split into four $\mathbb{Z}_2$ fluxes. $a$ and $\overline{a}$ are symmetrized into a $d=2$ boson. $w_i$ and $\overline{w}_i$ are symmetrized into three $d=4$ topological charges, and the twist factors are unchanged.
-So altogether, we have $4+1+3+2+2=12$ topological charges.
-Their quantum dimensions are $1, 1, 2, 3, 3, 4, 4, 4, 3\sqrt{2},3\sqrt{2},3\sqrt{2},3\sqrt{2}$.
-Their topological twists factors are also known and are listed in Table \ref{tab:3fermions}.
-To get the fusion rule of the gauged theory in principle one needs the full data of the $G$-crossed braiding, especially the $U_\mb{g}$ symbols.
-Fortunately, in this case we find that merely requiring associativity is enough to constrain the fusion rules obtained by equivariantization.
+In order to get the fusion rules of the gauged theory, in principle one needs the full data of the $G$-crossed theories, especially the $U_\mb{k}$ symbols.
+Fortunately, in this case, we find that merely requiring associativity is enough to constrain the fusion rules obtained by equivariantization.
 With the fusion rules and the topological twist factors, we can compute the $S$-matrix.
-There are $6$ possibilities for the topological twists in accordance with $H^3(S_3, \text{U}(1))=\mathbb{Z}_6$.
-Choosing $\alpha=e^{\frac{4\pi i}{3}}, \nu=1$, the resulting $S$-matrix is~\cite{Cui_unpublished}
+There are $6$ possibilities for the topological twists, in accordance with the $H^3(S_3, \text{U}(1))=\mathbb{Z}_6$ classification.